ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: codeblock}

-The Action is exposed through `exports.main`.
+The action is exposed through `exports.main`.
 The action handler itself can have any name, as long as it conforms to the usual signature of accepting an object and returning an object (or a `Promise` of an object).
 Per Node.js convention, you must either name this file `index.js` or specify the file name that you prefer as the `main` property in package.json.

-To create a {{site.data.keyword.openwhisk_short}} Action from this package:
+To create a {{site.data.keyword.openwhisk_short}} action from this package:

 1. Install all dependencies locally:
   ```